-- Advises the Trustee Board and IRMC on all aspects of investment strategy and oversees the implementation of the strategy, including strategy decisions in relation to climate-related risks and opportunities. - Provides support with the identification of climate-related risks and opportunities, identifies appropriate climate-related metrics and targets, and prepares disclosures including the annual TCFD report. - Reviews the Scheme's portfolio exclusions list and monitors that the exclusions policy is adhered to. - Supports the Trustee to monitor stewardship activity across the investment portfolio.
+- Advises the Trustee Board and IRMC on all aspects of investment strategy and oversees the implementation of the strategy, including strategy decisions in relation to climate-related risks and opportunities. - Provides support with the identification of climate-related risks and opportunities, identifies appropriate climate-related metrics and targets, and prepares disclosures including the annual TCFD report. - Reviews the Scheme's portfolio exclusions list and monitors that the exclusions policy is adhered to. - Supports the Trustee to monitor stewardship activity across the investment portfolio through the annual Implementation Statement. - Monitors the Scheme's investment portfolio and provides guarterly reporting outlining key information with regards to portfolio changes.